ceri-num/lct-data-science/01-intro/01-02-classification.md

 - The root Classifier.

-The root _Classifer_ class of the Classifier inheritence tree is expected to regroup all the usefull methods commun to all classifier.
+The root _Classifer_ class of the Classifier inheritance tree is expected to regroup all the useful methods common to all classifier.

-- A verry simple classifier.
+- A very simple classifier.

 The class 1 and 2 are separated considering an _y_ value.